 This is done to avoid the use of multiple identification numbers for businesses who deal with customs procedures.
 The requirement to obtain an EORI number for entities that have obtained excise tax permits is determined by the fact that the Dutch customs are in charge with issuing this type of permit and also handles any compliance requirements deriving from this.

-Thus, when trading goods as a holder of a excise tax permit, it will be required to use the EORI number as a main means of identification.
+Thus, when trading goods as a holder of a excise tax permit, it will be required to use the EORI number as a main means of identification in 2021.
 This is necessary for the import, export or the trading of goods in the EU or in the Netherlands.
-Our Dutch accounting firm can provide further information concerning this aspect.
+Our Dutch accounting firmcan provide further information concerning this aspect.

 Companies that wish to officially apply for an EORI number can complete a standard application form through which their EORI number is published on the European EORI website.
-In order to obtain an EORI number, Dutch companies do not need to provide any document.
+In order to obtain an EORI number in 2021, Dutch companies do not need to provide any document.
 The Dutch customs have access to the required information.

 Companies based in non-EU Member States can apply for an EORI number in one of the member states in which they operate.
 The number is valid in all European Union countries.
 Companies operating outside the EU are required to provide a document from the trade register, no older than 6 months.
 The European Union has a central database for all EORI numbers available to the customs authorities in member states.

-What forms should I use for the issuance of a Dutch EORI number?
+What forms should I use for the issuance of a Dutch EORI number in 2021?

 The form contains two sections regarding the identity of the applicant (the company’s name, its address, the VAT number, the signature of the applicant) and a section dedicated to describing the types of data that will be stored by the Customs Administration and sent to the EU’s database.